inngest/inngest/ui/apps/website/pages/blog/_posts/ai-personalization-and-the-future-of-developer-docs.md

 ---
-heading: "AI Personalization and the Future of Developer Docs"
+heading: 'AI Personalization and the Future of Developer Docs'
-subtitle: "Providing developer-specific examples to help developers learn how to use the Inngest SDK.
-The beginning of AI-personalized learning flows for users."
+subtitle: 'Providing developer-specific examples to help developers learn how to use the Inngest SDK.
+The beginning of AI-personalized learning flows for users.'
 image: /assets/blog/openai-durable-functions-with-inngest/featured-image.png
 date: 2023-02-09
 author: Jack Williams